Vanilla Bayesian Optimization Performs Great in High Dimensions: The Locality Issue

 In Fig.~\ref{fig:mle_locality}, we visualize how \ei{} may choose to query high-correlation points that are seemingly distant, and even along the boundary of the search space.
 We visualize three observations (yellow), the posterior moments, and the value of \ei{} across the search space.
 The model has a short lengthscale in $x_2$, but the large lengthscale along the $x_1$ dimension allows for traversal across the dimension with very little change in predictions and correlation.
 For this setting, the optimal query (green star) is close to the incumbent, within our correlation bound.
 However, all of the green line constitute queries that are within a factor $10^-5$ of the $\max$ of \ei{}.
 Queries along this line are decidedly \textit{not} exploratory ones (in the classical high-variance sense), since they have very high correlation with the incumbent.
 However, they cover both boundaries, and a large region outside the bounds of the search space.
 Due to the instability of MLE in the overparametrized, high-dimensional setting, long-lengthscale may appear frequently dimensions, and can also vary substantially between model fittings.

 Lastly, we demonstrate the drastically different behaviors that may arise even in low-dimensional problems, such as the non-embedded variant of Hartmann (6D).
 Since our enhancement is applicable to low-dimensional problems as well, we demonstrate its ability to exhibit a well-calibrated exploration-exploitation trade-off.
-We demonstrate the performance of MLE, conventional~\cite{balandat2020botorch}, low-lengthscale MAP ($\ell_i\sim \Gamma(3, 6)$) and our method in Fig.~\ref{fig:hartmann}
+We demonstrate the performance of MLE, conventional~\cite{balandat2020botorch}, low-lengthscale MAP ($\ell_i\sim \Gamma(3, 6)$) and the DSP in Fig.~\ref{fig:hartmann}

-While conventional MAP and our method achieve almost identical final performance, we now consider the degree to which the locality issue is present for each method by considering the minimal distance to a preceding data point for each query throughout the optimization round.
+While conventional MAP and DSP achieve almost identical final performance, we now consider the degree to which the locality issue is present for each method by considering the minimal distance to a preceding data point for each query throughout the optimization round.
 Fig.~\ref{fig:hartmann} visualizes this, and we see that conventional MAP almost never makes an exploratory query after the DoE phase, and takes substantially smaller local steps than our enhancement.
 While final performance is not negatively impacted, Fig.~\ref{fig:hartmann} reveals that conventional MAP is effectively performing an initial random search followed by 140 iterations of local search.
 While potent, the high complexity of the model effectively disables the global, exploratory component of the BO algorithm.